EVE Thermo Review (2nd Gen, 2023 version) – Matter-ready, smart radiator valve

 EVE Thermo Review – Take Out

-As home automation gets ever more popular Apple, Google and maybe Samsung/Amazon will inevitably be the ecosystems that dominate the future.
-Pre-2023 this created problems for consumers as they didn’t always know which 3rd party brands’ accessories to buy.
-With the advent of MATTER and THREAD standards that has all now changed and you should always look for the MATTER symbol when buying a smart accessory for your home.
+As home automation gets ever more popular, Apple, Google and maybe Samsung/Amazon will inevitably be the ecosystems that dominate the future.
+Pre-2023, this created problems for consumers as they didn’t always know which 3rd party brands’ accessories to buy.
+The advent of MATTER and THREAD standards has changed the situation, and you should always look for the MATTER symbol when purchasing a smart accessory for your home.

 Most of us use a lot of expensive energy when heating water.
 Our central heating system circulates heated water and, because of the War in Ukraine and its knock-on effect on fuel prices, is forming an ever-increasing part of our home budgets.
-It’s now got to the point where smart technology might pay for itself with real-life savings, rather than being a nice toy to play with (me!).
+It’s now reached the point where smart technology might pay for itself with real-life savings rather than being a nice toy to play with (me!).

 I already control my central heating boiler with a Google Nest device.
-However, for a variety of reasons I wanted to be able to individually control the temperature in 4 rooms.
+However, for a variety of reasons, I wanted to be able to control the temperature in 4 rooms individually.
 My scenarios covered – not being bothered to walk upstairs to turn a radiator off, getting greater precision with an electronic radiator valve, managing the bedroom radiators of home members who are often away, keeping seldom used rooms aired, and adding greater control to a room that also has an often-used log burner.

-The three biggest downsides to EVE Thermo are complexity, the cost of each valve AND a 3rd party adapter (probably not supplied), and physical compatibility with slightly older radiators
+The three most significant downsides to EVE Thermo are complexity, the cost of each valve AND a 3rd party adapter (probably not supplied), and physical compatibility with slightly older radiators.

-- EVE is great for simply controlling a radiator.
-However, once you start adding complex automation routines and scenarios you will probably find in years to come that you forget the original logic behind it all and then will have to troubleshoot why your central heating is mysteriously turning itself off.
+- EVE is excellent for simply controlling a radiator.
+However, once you start adding complex automation routines and scenarios, you will probably find that in years to come, you have forgotten the original logic behind it all and will have to troubleshoot why your central heating is mysteriously turning itself off.

-- I don’t think I will EVER recover the cost but I will enjoy my new tech and it might increase the comfort level of the microclimate in my house.
+- I don’t think I will ever recover the cost, but I will enjoy my new tech, which might increase the comfort level of the microclimate in my house.

-- EVE is not very helpful when it comes to selling a product that should universally fit all radiators from the box.
+- EVE is not very helpful when selling a product that should universally fit all radiators from the box.
 It doesn’t.
-To the point where I would say that some of the claims they make on compatibilities are untrue.
+I would say that some of the claims they make on compatibilities are untrue.

 I am generally happy with my purchase and would recommend them.
-I would definitely buy them from somewhere you can easily return them if they don’t fit ie Amazon.
+I would buy them from somewhere you can quickly return them if they don’t fit i.e. Amazon.

 Price when reviewed: £70 (UK) // €80 (Europe) // $80 (USA)